-There is no time to slack off your professionalism can determine whether or not you get the job, how dependable you are, and how your employer perceives you.
+There is no time to slack off.
+Your professionalism can determine whether or not you get the job, how dependable you are, and how your employer perceives you.

 A Job or True Calling?

 Be Flexible.
 Open Minded and willing to learn!
-You might find yourself in a position you may have never thought you'd be in, but don't panic if the job is not right for you it's ok!
-You can transition all it requires is a bit of planning.
+You might find yourself in a position you may have never thought you'd be in, but don't panic if the job is not right for you.
+It's ok!
+You can transition, all it requires is a bit of planning.

-College Has Not Prepare You for Everything
+College Has Not Prepared You for Everything

-One of the major complaints you here from recent graduates is that college failed to prepare them for the world of work!
+One of the major complaints you hear from recent graduates is that college failed to prepare them for the world of work!
 You will find that things like managing finances, living on your own, learning teamwork skills, and understanding different personality types are all part of the transition.

-Finding Employment Probably Won't Be Easy
+Finding Employment May Not Be Easy

 Don't Be So Full Of Yourself